MODULE 5

 need to identify the axis of rotation and the pivot point, the point of

-direction of the torque.
-Note: The equation
+application of the force, the vector Note: The equation

-given in the Physics Stage 6 Syllabus for the torque is incorrect you simply cannot multiple
+given in the Physics Stage 6 Syllabus for the torque is incorrect |

 Ian Cooper If you have any feedback, comments,